danila-initiative/cv/index.md

 - Writing tests by using pytest and gtest
 - API designs and endpoints specification (OpenAPI)
 - Creation of monitoring and alerting
+- Creation of an automated system for getting the answer on specific user support requests